 Are There Any Side Effects of Quercetin Supplements?

 Because it’s derived naturally from foods, quercetin seems to be safe for almost everyone and poses little risks.
 Most studies have found little to no side effects in people eating nutrient-dense diets high in quercetin or taking supplements by mouth short term.
 Amounts up to 500 milligrams taken twice daily for 12 weeks appear to be very safe.

 However, of course, in very high doses there are some risks, including headaches and tingling of the arms and legs.
 Very high doses taken intravenously have also been linked to cases of kidney damage, although this seems very rare.
 It’s also possible that quercetin supplementation can interact with the effectiveness of antibiotics, chemotherapy and blood-thinner medications, so use caution if you currently take any of these.

-For women who are pregnant or breast-feeding, quercetin doesn’t seem to have any negative effects, although there hasn’t been much research done in this population so it’s always a good idea to talk it over with your doctor first.
+For women who are pregnant or breastfeeding, it doesn’t seem to have any negative effects, although there hasn’t been much research done in this population so it’s always a good idea to talk it over with your doctor first.

 Read Next: 6 Unbelievable Health Benefits of Bromelain

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!